 Transitional spaces, including kitchens, typically feature neutral color schemes that are timeless and tend to blend well with the surrounding spaces.
 Elements of the décor tend to be monochromatic and layered to convey a warm feel.
 If you’re going to add a pop of color, keep it to a minimum.

 Granite, marble, and other natural surfaces are very well-suited for all kitchens, regardless of the style.
 For a transitional kitchen, steer clear of any detailed edge profiles and remember to keep the countertop design minimal and classic, just like the rest of the space!

 Because transitional kitchens often have a neutral color palette, homing in on texture in a few key elements is important.
 This can be done in a tile backsplash, lighting fixture or hardware selection.
 A little bit of texture can go a long way in spicing up your kitchen design!

 Designing all styles of kitchens, including traditional, transitional, or contemporary, as well as outdoor kitchens, is our specialty.
-View our gallery for more of our design work or schedule an appointment to meet with a designer!
+View our portfolio for more of our design work or schedule an appointment to meet with a designer!

 Wow, these elements make me want to get a transitional kitchen of my own.
 Perhaps I should look at kitchen remodeling contractors.
 It’d sure be nice to have an aesthetically strong and practical kitchen.Reply